 According to the Connecticut Economic Resource Center (CERC) multi-family housing hosts approximately .05 pupils per rented apartment unit, and .14 pupils per owned apartment (condominium).
-These ratios have been applied to estimates of conceptual development, however since the overall conceptual development program depicted in this report contains 50% rental and 50% owned dwellings, the average of the two (.19 / 2) rounded to .10 pupils per unit, or 1 pupil for each 10 units.
-Therefore, at build-out, new multi-family development would be expected to generate only about 25 students.
+These ratios have been applied to estimates of conceptual development, however since the overall conceptual development program depicted in this report contains 50% rental and 50% owned dwellings, the average of the two (.19 / 2) rounded to .10 pupils per unit, or 1 pupil for each 10 units has been applied.
+Therefore, at hypothetical build-out, new multi-family development would be expected to generate about 25 students.
+This number could be higher if the build-out mix was weighted toward larger dwellings with more bedrooms (for example), or less if the build-out mix was weighted toward senior lifestyle or smaller dwellings.